tc39/proposal-ses/README.md

 Borrowing from the
-[old Realms API proposal](https://gist.github.com/dherman/7568885), we propose a `Realm` class, each of whose instances are a reification of the "Realm" concept.
-The only elements of the old API required here are the `global` accessor and the `eval` method, re-explained below.
+[old Realms API proposal](https://gist.github.com/dherman/7568885), we propose a `Realm` class, each of whose instances is a reification of the "Realm" concept.
+The only elements of the earlier API required here are the `global` accessor and the `eval` method, re-explained below.

 We propose a `spawn(endowments)` method on instances of the `Realm`